xiaoyue10131748/cloudmesh-manual/docs-source/source/accounts/storage-gdrive.md

 After this if we run Authentication.py we will be redirected to our default browser to put our our login id and password and  after that it asks to authenticate our credentials.
-If we allow that as shown below:
+If we allow that as shown next:

 ![gd2](images/gdrive/image21.png)

-We will get the screen something like given below (as the authentication pipeline has bees completed).
+We will get the screen something like given next (as the authentication pipeline has bees completed).

 ![gd3](images/gdrive/image23.png)

-If the authentication flow is completed then the Authentication.py will create a "google-drive-credentials.json" file in  ".credentials" folder.
+If the authentication flow is completed then the Authentication.py will create a `google-drive-credentials.json` file in  `.credentials` folder.
 This file can be used for future purposes.
-If we delete this file then the Authentication.py  will again ask for login id and password and again create that file automatically.
+If we delete this file then the `Authentication.py`  will again ask for login id and password and again create that file automatically.

 **So, now with the client_secret.json, google-drive-credentials.json and with Authentication.py and Provider.py our setup is ready**